Trisomy 13 is caused by an extra chromosome 13.

-Chromosomes are structures within cells that contain DNA and many genes.
+(See also Overview of Chromosomal Disorders Overview of Chromosome and Gene Disorders Chromosomes are structures within cells that contain a person's genes.
 A gene is a segment of deoxyribonucleic acid ( DNA) and contains the code for a specific protein that functions in one... read more .)

 In the womb, affected fetuses are typically not very active.
 The amount of amniotic fluid may be too much or too little.